Ok, so this is one of those questions where instead of giving you a straight yes or no answer, we’re going to go with, it’s complicated.

 This is one of those times where the belief could not be further from the truth.
 The actual truth is that automated bidding programs take weeks to get up to speed.
 These are learning machines after all.
-They have an initial learning phase that takes into account all of the information they have been fed in order to get calibrated for bidding on auctions.
+They have an initial learning phase that takes into account all of the information they have been fed in order to get calibrated for automated bidding strategy on auctions.

 The standard amount of time is roughly 2 weeks but can run longer depending on the amount of information, the strategy, and the budget.
 The good news about this factor is, you can essentially front-load as much information that is relevant to your ad campaign as possible to supercharge the learning of your program so that once the initial learning phase is complete, it will have a higher success rate.